Featured image of post Performance Profiling of Golang's Biggest Killers: PProf

 • net/http/pprof: Collects runtime data of HTTP servers for analysis

-What is PProf?
+What is the pprof?

 The profile.proto file is a Protocol Buffer v3 descriptor file that describes a set of call stacks and symbolization information.
 It represents a set of sampled call stacks for statistical analysis and is a common format for stack trace configuration files.